 InHand Electronics designs and manufactures portable and handheld electronic devices, specializing in product that inherently requires low-power operation, user interaction, and high computational performance.
 Particularly challenging is an application area known as intrinsic safety (IS).
 An intrinsically safe product is designed to operate in hazardous, potentially explosive areas by limiting the energy available for ignition of dangerous explosive substances.
 Such products simplify deployment and reduce installation cost over other protection methods.
 These design methods are necessary since IS devices are certified to be used in areas with dangerous concentrations of flammable gases or dust, such as petrochemical refineries and mines.
 Any intrinsically safe device must pass stringent qualification and design guidelines.

 Several different agencies develop standards for intrinsic safety and evaluate products for compliance with standards.
 The key agency in North America is the Underwriters Laboratories (UL).
 The European Union has implemented the Atmosphere Explosives, or ATEX directives.
 These and other certifying agencies have specific compliance and certification guidelines that products must meet before they can be stamped and labeled as compliant.

 In normal use, electrical equipment often creates internal sparks in switches, connectors and in other places.
 Compact electrical equipment (inherent in handheld electronic products) generates heat as well, which under some circumstances can become an ignition source, especially if shorted.
 Electric arcing, in which a current jumps a circuit gap or between electrodes, is also a consideration.
-Although there are multiple ways to make equipment explosion-proof or safe for use in hazardous areas, intrinsically safe is the only realistic method that allows for the use of functional handheld electronics.
+Although there are multiple ways to make equipment explosion-proof or safe for use in hazardous areas, intrinsically safe circuit design is the only realistic method that allows for the use of functional handheld electronics.
 A device deemed intrinsically safe is designed and certified to be incapable of producing heat or spark sufficient to ignite an explosive atmosphere.